pcdshub/opcpa-tpr-config/README.md

 The application accepts a configuration file and generates a screen based on the configuration.

-There are two main ways to launch this pydm application:
-1. Via the `./launch.sh` script, which selects a pre-installed environment and invokes the pydm command.
-2. Via the `__main__.py` script, which can be bundled with the application for use in an installed python environment.
-You can execute this script by calling `opcpa_tpr_config`with the package installed, or by calling `python -m opcpa_tpr_config` from the root directory.

 ## Configuration File Structure

 The configuration file takes the following \<required> and [optional] configuration keys: